Additional menu

 Second, you should evaluate the “type of firm” an advisor works at, says Scott.
 Ask yourself questions like “What resources do they have?
 Do they have certain quotas or stipulations?
 Are they limited to certain types of investments, strategies, or products?
 Can they work with others on your financial team such as your estate attorney or tax planner?”
 If you have doubts about any of these elements, you may want to steer clear.

-As you begin seeking one, we recommend comparing vetted finance experts using a free matching tool.
+As you begin seeking one, we recommend using this free matching tool to find a vetted expert.
 This can quickly narrow your search and get you the expertise you need.

 Cost to Hire a Financial Advisor